SeaBee-no/SeaBee-rpi-uploader/readme.md

     Save and exit the editor (Ctrl + O, Enter, Ctrl + X in nano).

 2. **Clone the Repository**
-    Clone the repository to a preferred directory, for example, `/home/pi/SeaBee-rpi-uploader/`.
+    Clone the repository to `/home/pi/SeaBee-rpi-uploader/`.

     ```git clone https://github.com/SeaBee-no/SeaBee-rpi-uploader```